amtrak115/Route-Riter/README.md

  From Project>Properties>Compile you can choose the compilation mode.

 # After compiling the project
- Extract all compressed files from the ./Release/Dependancies/ directory to the root of the releases folder.
+ Extract all compressed files from [./Release/Dependancies](https://github.com/FrannDzs/Route-Riter/tree/main-(7.6.27)/Release/Dependancies) directory to the root of the releases folder.

 # Development plans
  Improve the current code following the original direction.